darinz/Statistics/Python/20_model_diagnostics.md

 - Always check residuals, leverage, influence, and assumptions
 - Use multiple diagnostics and visualizations
 - Address and report any violations or influential points
 - Good diagnostics lead to better models and more reliable conclusions
+- The Python implementation provides comprehensive, professional diagnostic tools